Self phase-matched broadband amplification with a left-handed Josephson transmission line: Equation of Motion for Left-Handed J-TWPA

 where $m \in \{p,s,i\}$ indexes the pump, signal and idler waves respectively.

 Note that in contrast to previous theoretical proposals considering nonlinear optics of bulk metamaterials \cite{Popov2006,Litchinitser2007}, all three waves supported by the left-handed J-TWPA have negative group velocity.
-Performing harmonic balance dictated by energy conservation in the four-wave mixing process ($2\omega_p = \omega_s + \omega_i$), and solving the resultant coupled system of equations leads to the following expression for signal/idler amplitudes [Appendix~\ref{App:waveeqn}],
+Performing harmonic balance dictated by energy conservation in the four-wave mixing process ($2\omega_p = \omega_s + \omega_i$), and solving the resultant coupled system of equations leads to the following expression for signal/idler amplitudes (Supplementary Section I.B),

 Here $G_{c}$ and $G_{t}$ represent the $\emph{cis}$- and $\emph{trans}$-gain of the amplifier respectively,